 - It is both gluten and dairy free

-- You can easily make your own millet flour at home if desired
+- You can easily make your own millet flour at home using a high-speed blender if desired (directions are in the section below)

 - It stays fresh for up to 2 days in a well sealed bag on the counter!